Chevrolet Agile: Related models

-The second generation Chevrolet Montana coupé utility uses the chasis and front fascia from the Chevrolet Agile.
+The second generation Chevrolet Montana coupé utility uses the chassis and front fascia from the Chevrolet Agile.
 It was made between 2010 and 2021 in Brazil.
 The Montana became known as the Chevrolet Montana, Tornado, or Utility, depending on the market.

 Replacement

 By early 2012, General Motors stated that the Agile replacement would be a new global car.
 It would be manufactured in Argentina in 2015 for the year 2016.
 However, with the launch in Argentina of the Brazilian-made Chevrolet Onix around mid-2013; the Agile was positioned as a more economical model.

 Production of the Agile ended in 2016 with the Onix finally succeeding it.